 Share your love

-This guide intends to show you to Install Docker Desktop on Windows.
-As you know, Docker is a tool used to develop, distribute and run applications in an isolated environment.
+This guide intends to show you how to Install Docker Desktop on Windows.
+As you know, Docker is a tool used to develop, distribute, and run applications in an isolated environment.
 Docker Desktop is a tool that you can manage your Docker components from a graphical user interface.

-You can follow the steps below to set up the Docker desktop on Windows 10 and Windows 11.
+You can follow the steps below on the Orcacore website to set up the Docker desktop on Windows 10 and Windows 11.

 Steps To Install Docker Desktop on Windows

-To complete this guide, you must log in to your Windows Client and follow the steps below.
+To complete the Docker Desktop for Windows Setup, you must log in to your Windows Client and follow the steps below.

 Step 1 – Download Docker Desktop Installer